asdf-community/asdf-direnv/README.md

 [asdf](https://asdf-vm.com) is a great tool for managing multiple versions of command line tools.
 99% of the time these managed tools work just as expected.

-Shims are just tiny executables managed by asdf that just forward execution to the _real_ versioned executables installed by asdf.
-This way asdf has a single shims directory added to your PATH and has no need of mangling the PATH for every installed tool.
+Shims are just tiny executables created by asdf and just forward execution to the _real_ versioned executables installed by asdf.
+This way, asdf has a single shims directory added to your PATH and has no need of mangling the PATH for every installed version.

-So, when you execute an asdf-managed command, like `node`, it will actually run an asdf-shim, which will determine which `node` version to activate according to your `.tool-versions` file.
+When you execute an asdf-managed command, like `node`, it will actually run an asdf-shim, which will determine the `node` version to activate according to your `.tool-versions` file.

-As convenient as it is, every single time you run `node` asdf will have to determine again which version to use.
-Even if you haven't changed your `.tool-versions` file to upgrade the nodejs plugin version.
-And this happens for every shim execution, which could lead to some users experiencing certain _slowness_ while asdf is looking up versions (since it has to check not only .tool-versions, but probably also legacy version files every time)
+A downside of this is that every single time you run `node` asdf will have to determine again which version to use.
+Even if you haven't changed your `.tool-versions` file to upgrade the node version to use.
+And this happens for every shim execution, which could lead to some users experiencing certain _slowness_ while asdf is looking up versions, since it has to traverse directories looking up for a .tool-versions file and probably also legacy version files.

 Another inconvenience is that commands installed by these tools can have some problems by the way asdf shims work.
 For example, if a command tries to find